 Incitement to ethnic hostility is a grave crime in all post-Soviet states.
 Following the terrorist attack of 9/11, a number of governments in the region pushed for anti-extremism legislation.
 Their logic is that extremism inevitably leads to terrorism.
-Incitement to ethnic hostility was included as an element of the crime of extremism, although the element of violence has alas ceased to be a condition of the crime.43
+Incitement to ethnic hostility was included as an element of the crime of extremism, although the element of violence has alas ceased to be a condition of the crime.

-In Belarus, Moldova, Russia, and some Central Asian states, anti-extremism laws curb media freedom, including through direct out-of-court bans on media activity and shutdowns, as well as imprisonment of journalists.
+In Belarus, Moldova, Russia, and some Central Asian states, anti-extremism laws curb media freedom, including through direct out-of-court bans on media activity, shutdowns, and imprisonment of journalists.